 When it comes to talking about language learning, many people think that unless you acquire a language as a young child, or maybe as a teenager at the latest, you will never be able to have mastery over it.
-The bad news: they have a point.
-The good news?
-It is not completely true and definitely debatable.
+But while you might not be able to achieve native-like fluency, you can definitely master a language as an adult.
 The main bone of contention would be about the meaning of being fluent.
 Regardless of the finer points about this, it is definitely possible for an adult to learn a language, or even multiple languages and be able to speak them all to a (relatively) high standard.
+But how, I hear you ask?

 Even if you are never going to be able to fool a native speaker into thinking that you, yourself, are a native speaker, it is very much possible for you to eventually be able to hold your own in a conversation about pretty much anything with a native speaker, provided that you know WHAT you’re talking about, of course!
-The point is that, just like the content of a subject is something that can be learned, the form (read the language) to transmit it, can also be learned!
-It just takes some work, that’s all.
+In order to know what you’re talking about, you’re going to need to memorise grammar and vocabulary.
+What is the best way to do this?
+Well, reader, have you heard of the Spaced Repetition System?

 What is a Spaced Repetition System?